mibradl/DevOps/Chapter9_AWS_Services/Module_13_AWS_and_Terraform_Preview/README.md

 # Chapter8
-This module we will do Jenkins Basics - Demo.
+This module we will look at AWS and Infrastructure as Code

-# Name: Jenkins Basics - Demo
+# Name: AWS and Terraform Preview

 # Description:

-Create simple Freestyle Job

-Plugin Configuration
+Before Infrastructure as Code

+        Many commands to execute

+        No Overview

+Automation Tools

+        Consistency and Reproducibility

+        Automation and Speed

+        Keeping track of history

+Infrastructure as Code

+        Terraform

+            Provision infrastructure

+            Create and manage resources

 # Usage